hoangduytran/blender-manual/manual/modeling/geometry_nodes/geometry/write/set_geometry_name.rst

 The *Set Geometry Name* node stores a custom name on the geometry, overriding the name which might come from the :doc:`/modeling/geometry_nodes/input/scene/object_info` or a :doc:`/modeling/geometry_nodes/curve/operations/grease_pencil_to_curves`.
-The name is displayed in the spreadsheet and can helful for debugging purposes.
+The name is displayed in the spreadsheet and can helpful for debugging purposes.

 Inputs
 ======